 Modified Mercalli intensity scale

-Modified Mercalli intensity scale is used to quantify the earthquake's effects.
-That's why you can't directly convert the Richter or Magnitude scale to the Mercalli scale - although the released energy, local geology, terrain, depth of an earthquake and distance from the epicentre are all still the same.
+A modified Mercalli intensity scale is used to quantify the earthquake's effects.
+That's why you– although the released energy, local geology, terrain, depth of an earthquake and distance from the epicenter are all still the same.
 Thus, the Mercalli scale describes how the earthquake affected a given location, and a range of Mercalli intensity values are assigned for the same earthquake, assuming it affected not just one area.

 Earthquake calculator – how to use

-check the approximate energy release of an earthquake in energy release equivalents (such as tons of TNT, atomic bomb energies, volcanic eruptions).
+Check the approximate energy release of an earthquake in energy release equivalents (such as tons of TNT, atomic bomb energies, and volcanic eruptions).

 Let's test it!

 - You may have heard that a 5.8 earthquake hit Alaska recently.
 You may be wondering – how "big" is that?
 Type the value into the earthquake magnitude box.

 - And that's it!
 The earthquake magnitude calculator shows not only the energy but also some energy equivalents for the given magnitude:

 - The released energy is 31622776601684 J, and the equivalent of such energy is: